ABOUT

 Read Board Updates.

-s: General Fund Summary, General Fund YTD Comparison, Balance Sheet
+See our current financial reports: General Fund Summary, General Fund YTD Comparisonn, Balance Sheet

 The church is to be led by a plurality of godly leaders.
 By relying on consensual agreement of godly board members selected from the congregation, the church creates a healthy checks-and-balances of leadership direction, financial accountability, spiritual guidance, and ministry implementation.